adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 Conventional cell
 -----------------

-To choose conventional cell use :py:func:`wulfric.crystal.get_conventional`
+To choose the conventional cell use :py:func:`wulfric.crystal.get_conventional`

 .. doctest::